sadafkamal299-maker/job-board-career-portal-dB/README.md

 ## How to Run (Programiz)
 1. Open [https://www.programiz.com/sql/online-compiler](https://www.programiz.com/sql/online-compiler)
 2. Clear the default content in the editor by dropping the table
-3. Copy the full contents of `sql/schema.sql` and run it
+3. Copy the full contents of `schema.sql` and run it
-4. Copy the full contents of `sql/sample_data.sql` and run it
+4. Copy the full contents of `sample_data.sql` and run it
 5. Write and run any SELECT queries to explore the data

-**To reset the database**, run `sql/reset.sql` first, then re-run schema and sample data.
+**To reset the database**, run `Reset.sql` first, then re-run schema and sample data.
 > **Note:** SQLite does not enforce foreign keys by default.
 If you want FK enforcement, add `PRAGMA foreign_keys = ON;` at the top of your session before running the schema.

 ## Sample Queries